daz4126/Nanny-State/README.md

 ### Adding Additional Arguments to Event Handlers

-If you want an event handler to have parameters in addition to the event, then this can be done using a 'double-arrow' function and partial application.
+If you need an event handler to accept parameters in addition to the event, then this can be done using a 'double-arrow' function and partial application.
 The additional arguments always come first and the event should be the last parameter provided to the function:

 ```javascript
 const handler = params = event => newState